iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 ## Conclusion

 The system now supports robust, multi-modal authentication using both ear canal echo and voice.
 All fusion modes (echo-only, voice-only, fused, late/hybrid fusion) are implemented and validated.
 The architecture is research-ready, with strong performance, flexible experimentation, and clear documentation.
 Future improvements can further enhance security, accuracy, and real-world robustness.

+**Note:** This project is NOT ear-only.
+Both ear canal echo and voice/phrase modalities are required for best performance and security.